jina-ai/jina/.github/2.0/cookbooks/Document.md

 ### Construct `DocumentArray`

-One can construct a `DocumentArray` from iterable of `Document` via:
+You can construct a `DocumentArray` from an iterable of `Document`s:

 ```python
 from jina import DocumentArray, Document